michelle-swissgrid-demo/org-health/README.md

 2. Create New repository secret
 3. Name it `GH_TOKEN` and add the personal access token as the secret
 4. Now when `GH_TOKEN` is mentioned in the workflow, it is referring to the secret added to this repository

+## Communication Strategy

+**Communication Strategy**
+Users in the company currently do not know about these requirements.
+How could you communicate the above to the users and what should that communication include?

+1. Internal Message:
+  - Explanation to what health files are and
+  - why they are important in every repository
+  - How this will affect users
+  - When this will be enacted (grace period)
+  - Links to helpful resources
+2. Documentation Page:
+  - A checklist of required health files
+  - Default templates for each type of health file, so they can be added easily to each repository.
+  - Example repositories that have added the health files correctly so that they can compare.
+  - FAQs
+3. Demo:
+  - A short video demo that explains health files and showing the full process of adding them to repositories
+  - A live version is also possible.
+4. Trial Rollout + Feedback
+  - Rollout to one suborganization in swissgrid
+  - Collect feedback and use it to make instructions/documentation more clear.
+  - This also allows the FAQ section to be more helpful.